DevOpsDolapo/DevOps_Projects/PROJECT 8/Project8.md

 sudo systemctl restart apache2
 ```
-**Step 1: The above shell script will be added to a file named `install.sh` on both `Apache-server1` and `Apache-server2` with the some modifications made to the script to reflect our webservers using the command `sudo nano install.sh`**
+**Step 1: The above shell script will be added to a file named `install.sh` on both `Apache-server1` and `Apache-server2` with some modifications made to the script to reflect our webservers using the command `sudo nano install.sh`**

 ![Alt text](Images/script-apache.png)